jonjau/leetcode/README.md

 # Leetcode Solutions

-Solutions to leetcode problems.
-Most of them are not original.
+Solutions to leetcode problems, most of which are not original.

 Problems: